syncfusion-content/javascript-docs/js/BulletGraph/Getting-Started.md

 **Set Default and Scale Values**

-You can plot more number of measure bars within the **BulletGraph**, the height and width of the control should be increased to locate all the measure bars within the graph.The **qualitativeRangesize** and **quantitativeScaleLength** property needs to be set accordingly as shown in the following code example.
+You can plot more number of measure bars within the **BulletGraph**, the height and width of the control should be increased to locate all the measure bars within the graph.The **qualitativeRangeSize** and **quantitativeScaleLength** property needs to be set accordingly as shown in the following code example.

-By default, the **BulletGraph** is rendered in the Horizontal orientation with its flow direction set to **Forward.** In this example,to achieve the desired output, horizontal orientation should bechanged to **Vertical** orientation with the flow direction set to **Backward**.
+By default, the **BulletGraph** is rendered in the Horizontal orientation with its flow direction set to **Forward.** In this example,to achieve the desired output, horizontal orientation should be changed to **Vertical** orientation with the flow direction set to **Backward**.

-**Minimum**, **maximum** and **interval** values for the **quantitativeScale** of the **bulletgraph** should be set, as shown in the following code example.
+**Minimum**, **maximum** and **interval** values for the **quantitativeScale** of the **bullet graph** should be set, as shown in the following code example.
 The ticks and labels within the scale also need to be positioned.

 {% highlight js %}